leenathomas01/Transition-Grammar-for-Reasoning-Systems/notes/Readme.md

+# Notes

-This is working dump for ongoing ideas. not fleshed out. raw form. many may get repuroosed or flushed out
+This is working dump for ongoing ideas.

+Not fleshed out - raw form captured.

+Many may get repurposed or flushed out